andrewBatutin/o1-leetcode-bench/result/open_ai_legacy/gpt-4o/hard_task/solution.md

 ```

 ### Explanation:
 1. **BFS Function**: The `bfs` function calculates the minimum number of moves required for the knight to reach any position on the board from a given starting position.
-This is done using a BFS approach.
+This is done using a breadth-first search.

-2. **Precompute Distances**: We precompute the distances between all pairs of positions on the board using the `bfs` function and store them in a dictionary `distances`.

-3. **Dynamic Programming with Memoization**: The `dp` function uses memoization to store the results of previously computed states.
-It recursively calculates the maximum number of moves by considering all possible pawns that can be captured next and using the precomputed distances.
+2. **Dynamic Programming with Memoization**: The `dp` function uses memoization to store the results of subproblems.
+It takes a bitmask representing the remaining pawns and the current position of the knight.
+It recursively calculates the minimum number of moves required to capture all remaining pawns.

-4. **Initial Call**: The initial call to the `dp` function starts with the knight's initial position and the list of all pawns.
+3. **Main Logic**: The main logic iterates over all possible starting pawns and calculates the maximum number of moves Alice can achieve by starting with each pawn and playing optimally.

-This solution ensures that both players play optimally, and it calculates the maximum total number of moves made during the game.
+This solution ensures that both players play optimally and calculates the maximum total number of moves made during the game.